sagemath/trac_to_gh/Issue 3954.md

 # Issue 3954: bug in elliptic curve period_lattice

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3954

 Original creator: was